btcrs/thesis/source/08_introduction.md

 space saving means of growing fresh produce, more available I built Victor -- a collection of services used in conjunction to mitigate the amount of time taking measurements about the growing conditions of your garden, provide you with real time alerts in the case that something seems to be going wrong, and give you an interface with managing some of the upkeep remotely.
-The test garden being monitored is a NFT hydroponic garden consisting of four channels each of which are four feet in length.
-The channels are mounted on a tabletop in a staggered configuration in which the to middle channels are a few inches above the outer ones to regulate temperature and sun exposure.
-A 30 gallon reservoir is affixed on shelf underneath the channels in which a small pond pump feeds water to the higher end of the channels.
-On top of the reservoir sits a small water-tight enclosure that houses a Raspberry Pi 3 -- a credit card sized microcomputer.
-This device controls a handful of sensors constantly measuring health indicators and pushing the data to cloud hosted database.
-This device can be managed either by accessing the device directly or through a remote provisioning tool.
-To display the data collected by the garden's computer, or any collection of garden's computers, another cloud hosted site provides a dashboard with real time graphics and analytics that are generated from the most recent data stored in the database.

-Thus, after the initial setup by accessing the dashboard site we can gather a a quick and comprehensive view of the current state of the garden.
 I believe this tool can easily cut back both the total number of hours required to maintain a hydroponic garden and lower the barrier of entry by providing gardeners with baseline numbers to compare to and programmable warnings.